harvard-lil/capstone/capstone/capweb/templates/docs/02_site_features/04_bulk.md

 file to select URLs to download programmatically.

 When downloading bulk files, you may find that the download times out on the largest files.
-In that case use `wget`, which retries when it encounters a network problem.
+In that case, use `wget`, which retries when it encounters a network problem.
 Here's an example for the U.S. file with case body in text format:

     wget --header="Authorization: Token your-api-token" "{% url "download-files" "bulk_exports/latest/by_jurisdiction/case_text_restricted/us_text.zip" %}"